 Fixed Cell ATAC-Seq Kit Overview

-Need to perform ATAC-Seq on fresh or frozen cells or tissues?
-See our ATAC-Seq Kit.
+- ATAC-Seq Express Kit: Perform ATAC-Seq on fresh or frozen cells or tissues

 ATAC-Seq is a rapid assay that allows analysis of epigenetic profiles across the genome by identification of regions that have open or accessible chromatin states.
 Because of the assay’s speed, simplicity, and applicability to a wide range of sample types, ATAC-Seq has become a commonly-used epigenetic assay, and it can serve as a gateway to further, more detailed epigenetic analyses.